WebsiteBuuilder/Quiktracker/README.md

 - Real-time stats: regular, fake, left, PF, FO, total.
 - Optional join announcements: set `INVITE_ANNOUNCE_CHANNEL_ID` to announce who invited whom and which code was used.
  - Vouchy integration: configure `VOUCHY_CHANNEL_ID`, `VOUCHY_PREFIX`, and/or `VOUCHY_BOT_ID` for reliable command execution.
 Set `VOUCHY_USE_WEBHOOK=true` to also try webhook delivery.
+ - Live leaderboard: bot pins a single message with top inviters and updates it automatically on joins/leaves and PF/FO changes.
+Set `LEADERBOARD_CHANNEL_ID` (falls back to `INVITE_ANNOUNCE_CHANNEL_ID` or system channel).

 Railway Deployment
 ------------------